-Unlike in the movies or on television bidding at auction is not as subtle as lifting an eyebrow or adjusting a tie.
+Unlike in the movies or on television, bidding at auction is not as subtle as lifting an eyebrow or adjusting a tie.
 All potential bidders must first register and obtain an official bidding card (see registering above).
 With this bidding card you can bid on any piece you desire by simply raising the card to a position that is visible to the auctioneer.
-The auctioneer will then acknowledge your bid by either pointing to you or through a short statement such as "I have $500 from the woman in the front row do I hear $550".
+The auctioneer will then acknowledge your bid by either pointing to you or through a short statement such as "I have $500 from the woman in the front row do I hear $550."
 However, if your bid is not recognized by the auctioneer you should either display your card more prominently or verbally call out a bid.
 For example, if the auctioneer asks "I have $500 in the front, do I have $550 anywhere?" and if for some reason he cannot see your bidding card it is acceptable to call out "$550" or any other meaningful declaration.
 When your bid has been recognized you can continue to bid on the lot by keeping your card raised or by redisplaying your card once a higher bid has been obtained.
 At the conclusion of the bidding the Auctioneer will call out the lot number, selling price and the bidder number of the buyer.
-For example he might conclude the bidding by saying "lot 110 goes to bidder number 45 for $600".
+For example, he might conclude the bidding by saying "lot 110 goes to bidder number 45 for $600."

 Refers to the condition of the item.
 Bidders have a preview period well before the auction to view the condition of each piece.
-Bidders may also briefly interupt the auction to further examine the piece before their final bid.
-This is why "as is" means that the final bidder is buying the item with any wear, break, defefts, faults or imperfections.
+Bidders may also briefly interrupt the auction to further examine the piece before their final bid.
+This is why "as is" means that the final bidder is buying the item with any wear, break, defects, faults or imperfections.
 Clocks and other mechanical devices are not guaranteed.

 This refers to a fixed dollar amount that an item cannot be sold under.
 Reserves can be left by the gallery or by a customer leaving the piece on consignment. (see consignment below.)
 Some items are offered for sale subject to confidential reserve.
-Most often there is no fixed amount on an item hence the term "No Reserve".
+Most often there is no fixed amount on an item hence the term "No Reserve."

 Kodner Galleries accepts items from customers to be put in our auctions for a modest percentage of the final sale price.
 The item can either be left with or without a reserve. (see reserve above)